cj-yuen/funny-fuel/README.md

 https://github.com/user-attachments/assets/22030a01-3493-47fe-8915-ec30c992f34c

 ### Procedural City
 I did the roads and varied the buildings.
+I had a much harder time than expected randomizing the buildings/windows, and this took a lot of time.
 I heavily used the "Labs Lot Subdivision" node.
 I used this city as a reference: https://www.artstation.com/artwork/kQ3wgn

 <img src="readmeAssets//milestone2city3.png" width="600"/>